znatri/UB-CSE115-IntroCS-Projects/PROJECT/README.md

 # CSE115 Project 1 (For Educational Purposes Only)
 ## Spring 2020 edition
+### Plagirism of this code can cause violation of Academic Integrity.
+You will solely be responsible for it.
 In this project you will be shown how to incrementally build a small web application.
 The application will be complete with a JavaScript visualization in the front end of the application, and a Python-based web server back end that provides cleaned and filtered data to the front end.

 This project involves a significant amount of work.
 The project is divided into four stages.
 You'll need time to develop your code, ask questions, etc., so keep up to date to finish on time.